Andy-UTAS/atomic/docs/02specificheatII.md

 Indeed, it was known that at low temperatures, the heat capacity displayed cubic behaviour, that is $C \propto T^3$.

-??? question "Using the provided data !_Link the data_! for the heat capacity of silver, verify the cubic behaviour of the heat capacity at low temperatures.
+??? question "2.1 Using the [provided data](https://jove2021.cloud.edu.au/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAndy-UTAS%2FSolid-state&urlpath=tree%2FSolid-state%2FHeat_capacity_Ag.csv&branch=master) for the heat capacity of silver, verify the cubic behaviour of the heat capacity at low temperatures.
 Ensure to include you code."

     ``` python
     # Import the data from the supplied .csv file